 - If the shooter is in your presence: do not provoke the gunman and try to remain calm.
 If no shooting is occurring, do what the assailant tells you to do and do not make sudden moves.
 Consider trying to escape if you are out of sight of the assailant and there appears to be an escape route immediately available.

 - Evacuate the premises if there is an accessible escape path.
-Be sure to: have an escape route and plan in mind; evacuate regardless of whether others agree to follow; leave your belongings behind; help others escape, if possible; prevent individuals from entering an area where the active shooter may be; keep your hands visible; follow the instructions of any police officers; do not attempt to move wounded people; and call 911 when you are safe
+Be sure to have an escape route and plan in mind; evacuate regardless of whether others agree to follow; leave your belongings behind; help others escape, if possible; prevent individuals from entering an area where the active shooter may be; keep your hands visible; follow the instructions of any police officers; do not attempt to move wounded people; and call Campus Security when you are safe

 - If evacuation is not possible, find a place to hide where the active shooter is less likely to find you.
-Your hiding place should: be out of the active shooter’s view; provide protection if shots are fired in your direction (i.e., an office with a closed and locked door; not trap you or restrict your options for movement.
-To prevent an active shooter from entering your hiding place: lock the door and blockade the door with heavy
+Your hiding place should: be out of the active shooter’s view; provide protection if shots are fired in your direction (i.e., an office with a closed and locked door that will not trap you or restrict your options for movement.)
+To prevent an active shooter from entering your hiding place lock and blockade the door to the best of your ability.

 How to respond when an active shooter is in an open space (outside):